lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/001_Fundamentals.md

 ## A. Getting Started
+- SPA + Develop more dynamic,interactive and fast UI like mobile application (which does not hit server for every client request)
+- Component based approach - Breaks pages into multiple componet
 - building client applications in HTML and TypeScript
 - Itself written in TypeScript (its core and optional functionality).
 In our project we import TypeScript libraries.
 - Set up develop environment